 Lesson 1 How to create a PowerBuilder workspace, load application PBL files, set up an ODBC data source, and run the application from the PowerBuilder IDE.
-Lesson 2 Add the application profile, the Appeon Server profile, the Web server profile, the deployment profile, the data source profile, and the transaction object mapping in the Appeon Developer Configuration Wizard.
+Lesson 2 Add the application profile, the PowerServer profile, the Web server profile, the deployment profile, the data source profile, and the transaction object mapping in the PowerServer Toolkit Configuration Wizard.
 Lesson 3 Perform unsupported feature analysis, perform a Full build, and optimize the tutorial application.
 Lesson 4 Deploy the tutorial application to the Web using the Appeon Deployment Wizard.
-Lesson 5 Run the deployed Web application in Internet Explorer.
+Lesson 5 Run the deployed Web application in the Web browser.